huscse/huscse/README.md

 * **Overview:** Your **personal companion** for discovering Quranic guidance tailored to your heart’s needs.
 * **How It Works:**

-  * Select how you’re feeling—joyful, anxious, grateful, or seeking guidance
+  * Select how you’re feeling, joyful, anxious, grateful, or seeking guidance
   * Receive carefully selected verses that **speak directly to your current state**
   * Experience **peace and tranquility** through divine guidance
-* **Tech Stack:** Next.js, Tailwind CSS, MUI, Firebase
+* **Tech Stack:** Next.js, Tailwind CSS, React
 * **Highlights:**

   * **Emotion-based Quranic recommendations**